Sean Solomon

-Sean Carl Solomon (born October 24, 1945) is the director of the Lamont–Doherty Earth Observatory of Columbia University, where he is also the William B. Ransford Professor of Earth and Planetary Science.
+Sean Carl Solomon (born October 24, 1945) is an American geophysicist and planetary scientist who is currently a Doherty Senior Scholar at the Lamont–Doherty Earth Observatory of Columbia University, where he was also director and the William B. Ransford Professor of Earth and Planetary Science from 2012 to 2020.
 Before moving to Columbia in 2012, he was the director of the Department of Terrestrial Magnetism at the Carnegie Institution in Washington, D.C.
-His research area is in geophysics, including the fields of planetary geology, seismology, marine geophysics, and geodynamics.
+His research area is in the fields of planetary geology, seismology, marine geophysics, and geodynamics.
 Solomon is the principal investigator on the NASA MESSENGER mission to Mercury.
 He is also a team member on the Gravity Recovery and Interior Laboratory mission and the Plume-Lithosphere Undersea Melt Experiment (PLUME).

 Education

 Solomon was born in Los Angeles, California on October 24, 1945.

 Solomon received his B.S. from the California Institute of Technology, and his Ph.D. in geophysics from the Massachusetts Institute of Technology (MIT) in 1971.

 Career

 From 1972 through 1992 he was an assistant, associate, and full professor at MIT.
 For the next 20 years he was Director of the Department of Terrestrial Magnetism of the Carnegie Institution of Washington.
-He assumed his current positions at Columbia in 2012.
+He assumed his positions at Columbia in 2012.
 Solomon has served as Principal Investigator for the Carnegie Institution's part of the NASA Astrobiology Institute (NAI) and member of the Earth Institute External Advisory Board at Columbia University.
 He has been a member of the Magellan Project Science Team, Radar Investigation Group and the Mars Orbiter Laser Altimeter Team.
 He has been on numerous oceanographic expeditions.
 Solomon continues to serve on committees.